swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Go to the `Stocks` component and comment out or delete the code that uses the Shared Contexts API to listen for updates to the shared context.
+Go to the `<Stocks />` component and comment out or delete the code that uses the Shared Contexts API to listen for updates to the shared context.
 Instead, subscribe for Channel updates:

 ```javascript
 import { subscribeForChannels } from "./glue";